ydyxj/ydyxj.github.io/index.md

 ## News and Updates
-- **Apr 2025：** I am starting a postdoctoral position at the University of Tokyo.
+- **Apr 2025：** I am starting my postdoc at the University of Tokyo.
 - **Sept 2024：** Our paper entitled “Differential Modulations of Theta and Beta Oscillations by Audiovisual Congruency in Letter-Speech Sound Integration” was accepted for publication in European Journal of Neuroscience.

 - **Feb 2024：** Very excited to attend [ARWA 2024 Conference](https://www.arwasia.org/arwa-2024), see you in Jeju Island, South Korea!